 Look for these specific ingredients when you're rebuilding:

 - Ceramides (AP, NP, or phytosphingosine): When applied to skin, ceramides help replenish and strengthen the moisture barrier, prevent water loss, and protect against external aggressors, making them one of the most effective ingredients for barrier repair.
+A qualitative review by Kono and colleagues in the Journal of Dermatology found that ceramide-containing formulations reduced transepidermal water loss and improved stratum corneum structure.

 - Minimal fragrance, essential oils, or unnecessary actives: Everyone's skin triggers are different, but the most common culprits of irritation are fragrance, essential oils, and certain preservatives.